 Elite Pest Control

-For more than 10 years, Elite Pest Control has been offering its pest control services in Montreal and all across Quebec.
-Thanks to our many years of experience, we developed our knowledge of rodents and perfected our mouse extermination techniques.
+For more than 10 years, Elite Pest Control has been providing pest control services in Montreal and across Quebec.
+Through extensive experience, we have deepened our knowledge of rodents and perfected our mouse extermination techniques.

 If you think you have a mouse infestation, call our professional exterminators right now.
 Our team is available 24/7!